D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – +4 bonus to Saving Throws vs. Breath.
 – +1 bonus to Armor Class, plus an additional +1 bonus every 5 levels.
 – +1 bonus to attack and damage rolls every 5 levels.
+– Will not fall due to reputation loss.
 – Moves 2 points faster than other characters.
 – 6th level: Immune to Grease, Web, Entangle, Spike Growth, and Spike Stones.
 – 12th level: Immune to Cloudkill, Death Fog, Stinking Cloud, Writhing Fog, and Cloud of Pestilence.